-George Washington’s army was normally careful to avoid violating local property.
-Yet, when finances went beyond miserable, and congress could not supply adequate food, shelter, clothing to his troops, General Washington was advised to plunder what he needed from the populace.
-Arbitrary power, yes?
+When finances went beyond miserable, and Congress could not supply adequate food, shelter, clothing to his troops, Congress advised General Washington to plunder what he needed from the local populace.
 The yet to be ratified Articles of Confederation made no provision for dictators, but Congress and Washington resorted to such means when necessary.
 Reference to Washington as a modern Roman Cincinnatus, a dictator, was common.
 Like Cincinnatus, Washington did his duty, saved his country, and went home to his farm.

-What long term effect did his wholesale violations of the VA constitution have on the laws of the state and the rights, freedoms of its citizens?
+What long-term effect did his wholesale violations of the VA constitution have on the laws of the state and the rights and freedoms of its citizens?
 None.
 After Nelson’s term, normal republican government in Yorktown and VA resumed.

 Now, enter the American Republic.